Coffee, the world's most popular beverage, is known for its stimulating effect and unique taste.

 - General coffee consumption:

-- This means that each additional cup of coffee consumed was associated with a 0.22-year decrease in telomere length.
+- This means that each additional cup of coffee consumed was associated with a 0.12-year decrease in telomere length.

 - Instant coffee consumption:

-- This means that each additional cup of instant coffee consumed was associated with a 0.58-year decrease in telomere length.
+- This means that each additional cup of instant coffee consumed was associated with a 0.38-year decrease in telomere length.

 - Filtered coffee consumption:

-- Effect on sleep: Caffeine may negatively affect sleep quality, and quality sleep is important for DNA repair and preventing a decrease in telomere length.
+- Effect on sleep: Caffeine consumption late in the day can impair sleep quality, and quality sleep is important for DNA repair.

 Conclusions:

-The study indicates a possible association between coffee consumption, especially instant coffee, and shorter telomere length.
+The UK Biobank study suggests a possible statistical association between coffee consumption, especially instant coffee, and shorter telomere length, while no significant association was found for filtered coffee.

 References: